 For instance, your credits total $20,000 and your taxable income is $40,000: ($40,000 x 15%) – ($20,000 x 15%) = $6,000 – $3,000 = $3,000 in net federal tax.

 The Disability Tax Credit (DTC) is a non-refundable tax credit that helps persons with disabilities or their supporting persons reduce the amount of income tax they may have to pay.

 An individual may claim the disability amount once they are eligible for the DTC.

-Being eligible for the DTC can open the door to other federal, provincial, or territorial programs such as the registered disability savings plan, the working income tax benefit, (called the Canada Working Benefit as of 2019) and the child disability benefit.
+Being eligible for the DTC can open the door to other federal, provincial, or territorial programs such as the registered disability savings plan, the working income tax benefit, (now called the Canada Workers Benefit) and the child disability benefit.

 Refund or Balance Owing